caseypaquola/CortPro/docs/index.rst

 .. note::

-   **The Paper:**
-   Our paper on CortPro is published in *Imaging Neuroscience*.
-Check out the full article here:
-   `Intracortical microstructure profiling: A cross-modal method for indexing cortical lamination <https://direct.mit.edu/imag/article/doi/10.1162/IMAG.a.1212/136084/Intracortical-microstructure-profiling-A-cross>`_.
+   Find out more in the paper, now published in Imaging Neuroscience: `Intracortical microstructure profiling: A cross-modal method for indexing cortical lamination <https://direct.mit.edu/imag/article/doi/10.1162/IMAG.a.1212/136084/Intracortical-microstructure-profiling-A-cross>`_.

 -------------------------------------------------------------------------------